WAIFS AND UNSUNG HEROES;

 deserts him for another.
 This is when his fragile ego takes a

-nose-dive, and core abandonment shame is triggered.
-He may know
+nose-dive, and core abandonment shame is re-triggered.
+He may

-he doesn't really want her--but desperately needs to be wanted,
+know he doesn't really want this gal--but he desperately needs

 This issue alone, can send